 How does performance on the FAS task change across adulthood

-While the task could hardly be simpler, the results we found in scientific studies that have used this test are complex.
+While the task could hardly be any simpler, the results of scientific studies that have used this test are complex.

 In the published literature, people tend to agree that two things seem to influence how many words people are able to generate: